 Term of Plan.
 The Plan was initially approved by the Board of Directors on May 10, 1999 and approved by stockholders at the annual meeting of stockholders held on December 6, 1999.
-The Plan will remain in effect until it is terminated by the Board of Directors, except that no incentive stock options may be granted on or after the 10th anniversary of the later of (a) the date the Board of Directors adopted the Plan or (b) the date when the Board of Directors may at any time amend, alter, suspend or terminate the Plan for any reason, subject to applicable laws, rules or regulations requiring stockholder approval of certain amendments to the Plan.
+The Plan will remain in effect until it is terminated by the Board of Directors, except that no incentive stock options may be granted on or after the 10th anniversary of the later of (a) the date the Board of Directors adopted the Plan or (b) the date when the Board of Directors adopted the most recent increase in the number of shares available under the Plan that was also approved by our stockholders.
+The Board of Directors may at any time amend, alter, suspend or terminate the Plan for any reason, subject to applicable laws, rules or regulations requiring stockholder approval of certain amendments to the Plan.